 If you are looking for something extra special, like this Swadling shower with six body jets.
 The shower head also has different settings allowing for stronger jets of water or a traditional shower.

-Shower columns are a simple way to introduce the luxury of body spray features, this Hanhsgrohe column, for example, gives additional jets and is height adjustable.
+Shower columns are a simple way to introduce the luxury of body spray features, this Hansgrohe column, for example, gives additional jets and is height adjustable.
 They also have quite a minimal look and are a good option if you don’t want an exposed shower but are unable to fit a concealed system.